Wilderness Grace: The Original Version

 The current version of The Worth Ranch Grace is slightly different from the original version:

 Note that the first two lines are different from either the contemporary version or the "Wilderness" version.
 This original version is copied here verbatim from a handwritten copy of The Worth Ranch Grace written on a small piece of note paper by James P. Fitch, Region Nine Scout Executive, during a trip to Worth Ranch in the 1930s.
 Fitch was later General Manager of Philmont Scout Ranch and Phillips Properties of the Boy Scouts of America.
 At the top of the paper, also written in Fitch's handwriting, is the title "The Worth Ranch Grace."
-Fitch kept this filed away in his copy of the small book "Songs Scouts Sing," (Sept.
-1935 printing).
+Fitch kept this filed away in his copy of the small book "Songs Scouts Sing."
 This is probably the earliest surviving written copy of "The Worth Ranch Grace."

 James P. Fitch

 James P. Fitch was Region Scout Executive for Region Nine (Texas, Oklahoma and New Mexico) from 1920 to 1945 when he became General Manager of Philmont Scout Ranch, Cimarron, New Mexico, and Phillips Properties for the B.S.A.
 Fitch was the man who encouraged Waite Phillips generosity to Region Nine throughout the 1930s, and accepted the gift of Philturn Rocky Mountain Scout Camp in 1938, and later the larger gift of land in December 1941 that became Philmont Scout Ranch.
 If it were not for Jim Fitch's interest in recording The Worth Ranch Grace as it was used in the 1930s, we would not have this earliest version.